Bismuth: History and etymology

-Bismuth metal has been known since ancient times and it was one of the first 10 metals to have been discovered.
+Bismuth metal has been known since ancient times.
+It was one of the first 10 metals to have been discovered.
 The name bismuth dates to around 1665 and is of uncertain etymology.
 The name possibly comes from obsolete German Bismuth, Wismut, Wissmuth (early 16th century), perhaps related to Old High German hwiz ("white").
-The New Latin bisemutium (coined by Georgius Agricola, who Latinized many German mining and technical words) is from the German Wismuth, itself perhaps from weiße Masse, meaning "white mass".
+The Neo-Latin bisemutium (coined by Georgius Agricola, who Latinized many German mining and technical words) is from the German Wismuth, itself perhaps from weiße Masse, meaning "white mass".

 The element was confused in early times with tin and lead because of its resemblance to those elements.
 Because bismuth has been known since ancient times, no one person is credited with its discovery.
 Agricola (1546) states that bismuth is a distinct metal in a family of metals including tin and lead.
 This was based on observation of the metals and their physical properties.
 Miners in the age of alchemy also gave bismuth the name tectum argenti, or "silver being made" in the sense of silver still in the process of being formed within the Earth.
 Bismuth was also known to the Incas and used (along with the usual copper and tin) in a special bronze alloy for knives.

 Beginning with Johann Heinrich Pott in 1738, Carl Wilhelm Scheele, and Torbern Olof Bergman, the distinctness of lead and bismuth became clear, and Claude François Geoffroy demonstrated in 1753 that this metal is distinct from lead and tin.

 Characteristics

 Physical characteristics

 Bismuth is a brittle metal with a dark, silver-pink hue, often with an iridescent oxide tarnish showing many colors from yellow to blue.
 The spiral, stair-stepped structure of bismuth crystals is the result of a higher growth rate around the outside edges than on the inside edges.
 The variations in the thickness of the oxide layer that forms on the surface of the crystal cause different wavelengths of light to interfere upon reflection, thus displaying a rainbow of colors.
 When burned in oxygen, bismuth burns with a blue flame and its oxide forms yellow fumes.
 Its toxicity is much lower than that of its neighbors in the periodic table, such as lead and antimony.

 No other metal is verified to be more naturally diamagnetic than bismuth.
 (Superdiamagnetism is a different physical phenomenon.)
-Of any metal, it has one of the lowest values of thermal conductivity (after manganese, and maybe neptunium and plutonium) and the highest Hall coefficient.
+Of any metal, it has one of the lowest values of thermal conductivity (after manganese, neptunium and plutonium) and the highest Hall coefficient.
 It has a high electrical resistivity.
 When deposited in sufficiently thin layers on a substrate, bismuth is a semiconductor, despite being a post-transition metal.
-Elemental bismuth is denser in the liquid phase than the solid, a characteristic it shares with germanium, silicon, gallium, and water.
+Elemental bismuth is denser in the liquid phase than the solid, a characteristic it shares with germanium, silicon, and gallium.
 Bismuth expands 3.32% on solidification; therefore, it was long a component of low-melting typesetting alloys, where it compensated for the contraction of the other alloying components to form almost isostatic bismuth-lead eutectic alloys.